marcelagga/ARC/README.md

 I believe that in order to have a solution with some sense of intelligence, the algorithm should be able to understand each of the Core Knowledge priors and use them to provide the solution.

-See below the original READ ME for better understanding of this repository:
+Original READ ME for better understanding of this repository:

 # The Abstraction and Reasoning Corpus (ARC)